ArtakAvagyan/In_memory_database/DOCS.md

 STRING supportes APPEND, SET and GET.

-And finally Priority_queue supports ZREVRENGE, ZREM, ZADD, ZRENGE.
+And finally PRIORITY_QUEUE supports ZREVRENGE, ZREM, ZADD, ZRENGE.

-**Info about data types in details you can see in README.md**
+** Info about data types in details you can see in README.md **